googleapis/google-cloud-ruby/google-cloud-language/AUTHENTICATION.md

 ### Configuration

-The **Credentials JSON** can be configured instead of placing them in environment variables or providing them as arguments.
-You can set credentials on individual client initialization:
+The **Credentials JSON** can be configured instead of placing them in environment variables.
+Either on an individual client initialization:

 ```ruby
 require "google/cloud/language"